 General InformationMy mission as a voice teacher is to help a student explore their potential, sing in a healthy way to prolong longevity of the voice, expand their musical knowledge and most importantly find the joy in singing.It is my goal to make sure that a student becomes fully versed in all the necessary tools to become a well-rounded singer and musician.

-I have been studying voice for over 20 years having started at the age of 10.
 I earned a Bachelor of Music from The Eastman School of Music, and a Master of Music and a Professional Studies Diploma from The Manhattan School of Music.
 I have also trained as an apprentice with The Castleton Festival under the direction of the late Maestro Lorin Maazel, The Caramoor International Music Festival, Ash Lawn Opera and OperaWorks in Los Angeles.
-I have been teaching privately for the past 6 years and am skilled in breath technique and posture, the diction and elocution of five languages, music theory and ear training, and most importantly having a blast while studying.
+I am skilled in breath technique and posture, the diction and elocution of five languages, music theory and ear training, and most importantly having a blast while studying.
 I also have the added benefit of being a working performer and can give a student insight into the schooling/career path of music if that is something they might be interested in pursuing.

 Lesson Procedures and Studio Policies